RakipGit/Privileged_Access_Management_PAM_Devolutions_Lab/README.md

 e.
 DVLS rotates the password according to the configured policy.

 f.
 The new password is stored securely in the vault.

+This reduces the risk of static or reused privileged passwords.